 During the current increase in cases of Covid-19 locally it has been decided not to open the church building either for public or private worship.

-Zoom services are held at 10 am on the weeks between the hall services.
+All Saint's Zoom services are held at 10 am on 1st, 3rd and 5th Sundays.
 These are of the Morning Praise type and led by a member of the Ministry Team with readings and prayers from the congregation.
-For an invitation to join the service please contact the Administrator who will send you a link.

 Pre- lock down services

 This is a quiet, traditional service.
 When numbers allow this service takes place in the choir stalls making it a time for close fellowship as well as worship.
 Holy Communion is said in the modern form published in 2000.
 It includes a short talk and lasts for 40 minutes.

 10am 2nd, 4th and 5th Sunday of the month

 Although following the form in the 2000 book of Common Worship it allows some variation in the way each section of the service is organised.
 It includes worship songs and/or hymns and has a full address.

 The service lasts for approx 75 minutes and is followed by coffee.

 This is an informal service accompanied by the music group.
 It usually includes one or more talks or activities, hymns, songs, prayers, the sharing of experiences and opportunities to ask for prayer.